Menditect/documentation/docs/definitions/test-configuration.md

 ## Actions on Test configuration

 ### View testconfigurations
-Go to the Test design page in MTA to view a list of all the test configurations in MTA.
+- Go to the Test design page in MTA to view a list of all the test configurations in MTA.

 ### Create a new test configuration
-Go to the Test design page in MTA.
-Add a new test configuration and enter a Name and optional Description.
-Choose whether the test configuration should be Ci/Cd enabled.
+- Go to the Test design page in MTA.
+- Add a new test configuration and enter a Name and optional Description.
+- Choose whether the test configuration should be Ci/Cd enabled.
-For more about Ci/Cd, go to ...
+- For more about Ci/Cd, go to [Ci/Cd configuration](../howtos/cicd)

 ### Execute a test configuration
-...
+There are multiple ways to execute a test configuration.
+From the Test design page:
+- Go to the Test design page in MTA.
+- Click on Execute on the test configuration you want to execute.

+From the Test run overview page:
+- Go to the Test run overview page in MTA.
+- Click on Execute on the test configuration you want to execute.

+From a test suite:
+- Open a test suite.
+- Click on Execute and to to test run overview.
+- Click Proceed on the confirmation window.

+From a test run:
+- Click on Execute test configuration

 ### Delete a test configuration
-...
+- Go to the Test design page in MTA.
+- Click on the recycle bin icon to delete the test configuration you want to delete.

+Note that Testers cannot delete test configurations.

 ### Restore a deleted test configuration
-...
+- Go to the Test design page in MTA.
+- Go to Deleted configurations.
+- Click on recover on the test configuration you want to restore.